ncmine13/es_coding_challenge/README.md

 	`node learningPath.js`.

 The tests are written in Jasmine.
-To run them, install jasmine globally by running
+Install jasmine globally by running
 	`npm install -g jasmine`.
 Then, run `jasmine init` in the root directory.
 To run the tests, run `jasmine`.
-In order to uncomment tests, remove the 'x' from the beginning of the describe statement.
+In order to uncomment suites, remove the 'x' from the beginning of the describe statement.